nuriC0/c8-clutch-pressure/README.md

 **Important**
 * All signals in question are 5V, but ESP32 operates on 3.3V and it is not 5V tolerant.
 That is where resistors come in play.
 I will take all signals and run them thru voltage dividers\
-* I will read values **before** and **after** MCP.
+* Code will read values **before** and **after** MCP-DAC.
 This will allow us to log, compare and debug.\
 * Following 3 pins will need to be depined on TCM Connector A (96 pin).
 Pin 1 (green/blue), Pin 3 (yellow/black) and Pin 5 (white/brown).\
 * I will refer to Pin 1 signal as **EVEN**, Pin 3 as **BASE** and Pin 5 as **ODD**.\
-* TCM has a habit of waking up and checking on sensors every so often.
-Which means, power on with key on is a not an option.
-We have few options to work around this.
-First, leave device always on (27mA).
-Second, put device in half sleep (17mA).
-Third, put device into DEEP sleep if signals are reading 0 for 5 seconds, and use Up Shift signal wake it up(via RTC at 7mA).
+* The TCM periodically wakes up to check on sensors, which makes powering on with the key not feasible.
+To address this, we have a few options to consider.
+The first option is to keep the device always on, consuming 27mA of power.
+The second option is to put the device in a half-sleep mode, which consumes 17mA of power.
+The third option is to place the device into DEEP sleep mode if the signals remain at 0 for 5 seconds, and we can use the Up Shift signal to wake it up, utilizing the RTC and consuming 7mA of power.

-**ESP32 S2 PINOUT i will be using**
+**ESP32 S2 PINOUT used in this document and code**

 ![ESP32](esp32-s2_saola1-pinout.jpg)